luxonis/depthai-hardware/docs/source/pages/guides/integrating_depthai_into_products.rst

 and run code.
 This is the key factor to support the `standalone <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__ use case.

-Power consumption can vary depening on the application.
+Power consumption can vary depending on the application.
 A stereo vision application running Mobilenet-SSD V2 at 30 FPS typically consumes about 2.5 W, but more computationally heavy applications can consume up to 5 W. Most of this power is consumed by the :ref:`RVC2`.